Pennsylvania Sports Betting

 Online gambling tax rates are relatively high in Pennsylvania, with online slots taxed at 52% plus an additional 2% local tax.
 Table games and poker are taxed at 14% + 2% and sports betting at 34% + 2%.

-Past Efforts to Legalize Online Gambling in Pennsylvania
+Past Efforts To Legalize Online Gambling In Pennsylvania

 Full Text

-Representative Tina Davis introduced House Bill No. 1235 a couple of times.
-The bill called for the legalization and regulation of online poker and casino games such as blackjack, slot machines and so on.
 A previous iteration of the bill included burdensome licensing fees and taxes.
 At one point, the bill required a licensing fee of $16,500,000 per operator and a 45% tax rate on the industry.

-She reintroduced the bill in 2013 with considerably lower fees and taxes.
 The 2013 edition asked for a $5,000,000 license fee and a 28% tax rate.
-These updated rates brought Pennsylvania more in line with what we’re seeing in other states.
+These updated rates brought Pennsylvania more in line with other state markets.

-Overall, the bill was fairly lenient.
-It did not include a “bad actor” clause, which means sites such as PokerStars and Party Poker would be able to return to Pennsylvania and apply for licensing.
 The bill included an allowance for Pennsylvania to join interstate pacts with other states that legalize internet gaming.
-What this means is poker sites in Pennsylvania would be allowed to share player pools with poker sites operating in other states, thereby increasing the overall player pool for everyone.
+What this means is poker sites in Pennsylvania would be allowed to share player pools with poker sites operating in other states, increasing the overall player pool.

 Full Text

-SB 1386 did contain several key differences.
 First, it proposed a tax rate of just 14%.
 Second, this one did include a bad actor clause.
-What that means is any gaming companies that accepted wagers from the United States after 2006 would be forever prohibited from offering their services in Pennsylvania.

 State Representative John Payne, chairman of the House Gaming Oversight Committee, told Trib Live in January of 2016 that he believes the state will find the potential income from legal online casino games too irresistible to pass on.